nileahtobhair/site-2023/posts/reading.md

 ## Klara and the Sun - Kazuo Ishiguro - 4.5/5\*

 Loved this, one of my favourites.
 Beautiful, gentil.
-Scifi but with hazy world building.
+Sci-fi but with hazy world building.
 Looking forward to reading his other works.

 to be continued...